FehintoluSamuel/Tuberculosis-Prevalency-in-Nigeria/README.md

 - Libraries Used: pandas, numpy, seaborn, matplotlib, os

 ## Key Findings
--From around 0.3 million to nearly 0.6 million between 2000 and 2020.
+-**From around 0.3 million to nearly 0.6 million between 2000 and 2020.
 - TB incidence remains significantly higher in HIV-negative individuals, though HIV-positive cases are still notable.
 - Treatment coverage has not kept pace with rising prevalence, indicating a gap in health service delivery.
 - Visual insights show that while deaths are rising more slowly, the overall TB burden is growing.